Our Critical Repair Program Looks Like it's Going to Get Up & Going Spring-ish 2023

 - Applicants must show a willingness to partner which includes filling out an application, providing any requested paperwork, attending any required meetings and completing agreed upon sweat equity hours.

-- Applicants must show an ability to pay back project costs with a 0% interest loan.
+- Applicants must show an ability to pay back project costs with a 0% interest grant or 1% interest loan (depending on details, like age).

 Habitat counts non-wage income from everyone in the household and wages from everyone 18 and older.
 Habitat counts all sources of income, including alimony/maintenance, child support, food stamps, pension, retirement, SSDI, SSI, survivor’s benefits, TANF, and wages, but does not count student financial aid.